maxnut/braw/README.md

 3. ?? idk you can't do much yet

-You can call it from C but only on linux x86_64.
+You can call it from C but only on linux x86-64.
 Commands i use

 ```
-nasm -f elf64 ./build/main.asm -o ./build/main.o
+as --64 -g -o ./build/main.o ./build/main.asm
 gcc -m64 -no-pie -c ./build/test.c -o ./build/test.o
 gcc -m64 -no-pie ./build/test.o ./build/main.o
 ```